daitangio/pybash/README.md

 # pybash
-Idempotent python library for rapid scripting
+Idempotent python 3 library for rapid scripting

+Provide support for creating file, adding data to them, patching and so on